neutralinojs/neutralinojs/README.md

 ### Notice 🔔

-Neutralino v2 is ready on Linux/macOS.
+Neutralino v2 is ready for Linux/macOS.
 You can try this [pre-release](https://github.com/neutralinojs/neutralinojs/releases/tag/v2.0.0).
 Please notice that the macOS version is not yet supporting v2 implementaton (still in v1.5.0).
 If you are interested, you can help ❤️ us to implement v2-spec for macOS.